What to do when the stock market drops

 How will you respond?

 Bear markets—large drops that may last months or years—and short-term corrections can lead to a lower balance in your investment account.
-It’s never fun to lose money—but that doesn’t mean you should take action right away.
+It’s never fun to lose money, but that doesn’t mean you should panic or take action right away.

 “[Bear markets] are both common and to be expected many times during your 50-plus year total investment timeline,” says Dan Murphy, founder of Greater Good Financial.
 In other words, it’s normal and it’s no reason to get worried even if your investment balance temporarily dips.